fayezinislam/gke-pubsub-websocket-adapter/README.md

 ls -l ./cloudbuild_mktpairs
 mv ./cloudbuild_mktpairs/ingress.yaml ./
-kubectl apply -f ./cloudbuild_mktpairs/ingress.yaml
+kubectl apply -f ./cloudbuild_mktpairs/ingress.yaml kubectl get pods
 ```

 This will take a while to run, but it's creating an ingress with all of its properties and paths configured.
-After it is created, verify either through the bonus.
+After it is created, verify either through the console or command line.

 #### 6) Configure DNS and certificates